RobotecAI/o3de-genai-gems/README.md

 # O3DE Generative AI Gems collection

-This repository contains the implementation of O3DE Gems, as outlined in the [Request for Comments (RFC)](https://github.com/o3de/sig-simulation/issues/87).
+The `o3de-genai-gems` repository serves as a hub for the development and distribution of O3DE Gems developed to support Generative AI models within O3DE.
 In particular, it contains the core Gem of the Generative AI O3DE Framework, a sample Generative AI Feature Gem for assisting with O3DE-related questions and a collection of Generative AI Vendor Gems to support the communication between the AI client and AI server.

-## Context
+## Introduction

 [Open 3D Engine](https:://o3de.org) - an open-source game & simulation engine.
 O3DE is extendable through modules called Gems.
 This repository is a collection of such Gems related to one functionality.

 **Generative AI O3DE Framework** is a framework that enables employing Generative AI in specific tasks in O3DE.
 Three main components build this framework: